Saied74/cli/README.md

 Command Line Interface (CLI) package

-When testing ideas and concepts, it is useful to have an easy to use Command line interface.
+When testing ideas and concepts, it is useful to have an easy to use Command Line Interface (CLI).
 This is my attempt to create a simple one.

 To use it, you need to build a table of Items (see the data structure Items).
 The fields are:

-OrderList:  This is a slice of strings which in order list the names of the items to be printed in numerical order and displayed to the user.
+OrderList:  This is a slice of strings which is the ordered list of the internal names of the items to be displayed to the user.
 The names are for internal use and are not displayed.
+They are indices into the ItemList table.
 Make them meaningful for you.

 ItemList: Is a map of the Items to be displayed on the screen.
 The fields for the structure "Item" are listed below.
 The index into the map is the names